mjcaisse/cppnow-website/src/pages/location/nearby_attractions.md

 ### Dining in Aspen

 In town you'll find a wide variety of dining options, from casual bar food and award winning vegan cuisine to world-class gourmet restaurants.
-Click here for a recent, rated listing of Aspen restaurants.
+Visit [Eat Aspen](http://eataspen.com/) for a recent, rated listing of Aspen restaurants.

 ### Nightlife